huskyroboticsteam/mission-control/README.md

   type: "holonomicDriveRequest",
   straight: number,
   left: number,
-  turnccw: number
+  turnCCW: number
 }
 ```
 ### Parameters
 - `straight` - straight component in [-1.0, 1.0], where positive means drive forward and negative means drive backward
 - `left` - left component in [-1.0, 1.0], where positive means drive forward on the left side and negative means drive backward on the left side
-- `turnccw` - turning component in [-1.0, 1.0], where positive means turning in the counterclockwise direction and negative means turning in the clockwise direction
+- `turnCCW` - turning component in [-1.0, 1.0], where positive means turning in the counterclockwise direction and negative means turning in the clockwise direction

 ## Joint Power Request
 ### Description